Listed below are all the RockHistory imprint books:

 “Brilliant anecdotes from music industry insiders that had me laughing out loud” (Graham Jones author of ‘Last Shop Standing’)

 The Missing Charts Book is what the movie business would call a ‘Prequel’.
 These ‘Missing Charts’ are the holy grail to thousands of chart surveyors, music historians and record collectors, as for the first time ever we have collated the actual record sales week by week from 1940 onwards to produce the definitive chart of the era’s biggest hits.
 It is now over sixty years since the UK’s first singles chart was created by New Musical Express publisher Percy Dickins in 1952, at last we have the chance to go back further into the musical tastes of this music obsessed country and see what were the war-time favourites, who had the most number ones, what were the most covered songs all in one historic book.
 It is a treasure trove of fascinating information and is published in conjunction with the Official Charts Company.
-Click HERE to order.
-And you can watch the story behind the book below
+In 2017 we are now down to single figures remaining so Click HERE to order.

 300 Page First Edition Hardback